alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ##Export solid wood packaging

-If you’re moving packaging inside the EU, check that it complies with EU or [ISPM15 international standards](http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf)(PDF, 197 KB) - there are [special rules for Ireland and Northern Ireland](http://www.forestry.gov.uk/forestry/INFD-9QHKKH).
+If you’re moving packaging inside the EU there are [special rules for Ireland and Northern Ireland](http://www.forestry.gov.uk/forestry/INFD-9QHKKH).

-If you export packaging outside the EU, check if the country you’re trading with accepts ISPM15 and if they have any other requirements.
+If you export packaging outside the EU, check if the country you’re trading with accepts [ISPM15]((http://www.forestry.gov.uk/pdf/fcph004.pdf/$file/fcph004.pdf) (PDF, 197 KB) and if they have any other requirements.

 You can either: